Move Records Australian classical & art music, est. 1968

 Robert Schumann was a German composer, aesthete and influential music critic.
 He is regarded as one of the greatest and most representative composers of the Romantic era.

-Schumann Cello is available as as CD.
-It can be purchased online through Buywell Music or the Australian Music Centre which both offer secure online ordering.
+Schumann Cello is available as a CD.
+It can be purchased online through Buywell Music or the Australian Music Centre which both offer online ordering.

 Product details